-Sponsored and supported by the Elementary School Committee Finance Committee recommends adoption of this article Select Board recommends adoption of this article
+Sponsored and supported by the Elementary School Committee

 ARTICLE 6.
-To see if the Town will vote to set the following curbside solid waste collection fees: \$175 annual fee, which includes a 65-gallon trash barrel and a 95-gallon recycling barrel; \$175 annual fee for each additional 65-gallon trash barrel; \$6.00 for each 33-gallon overflow bag; a one-time \$85 fee for each additional 95-gallon recycling barrel; or take any other action thereon.
+To see if the Town will vote to set the following annual curbside solid waste collection fees: \$175 annual fee; \$175 annual fee for additional each additional 64-gallon trash barrel; \$6.00 for each 32-gallon overflow bag; or take any other action thereon.